 If you’re now like “Sounds awesome, I want to sign up” then you need to take action right away because

 The price is currently 297 Euro for one season.
-You can pick whether you want season 1 or 2 and then they’ll offer you the other one for a good discount.
+You can pick whether you want season 1 or 2 or 3 and then they’ll offer you the other one for a good discount.

 Here’s the link for the direct sign up:

-All the links are affiliate links, so if you sign up through them, Anja will have to give me a kickback.
+Oh and this is an affiliate link, so if you sign up through them, Anja will have to give me a kickback.

 I mean… I didn’t get payed for my roles, and I prepared like 6 weeks in a bakery, just to nail the part :).

 Cool… so that was my review of Anja’s new course.
 If you#re somewhat of a beginner or you want to refresh and you like Anja’s style, then it’s an absolute win.